Somatic Therapy Frequently Asked Questions

 Even after a session concludes, you might feel a little more sensitive than usual and sometimes might even feel a little worse - this can be because what we had previously not been aware of in our feelings or body, is now more on the surface where we can notice it.
 You might like to give yourself more space after a session, try and get an earlier rest that day or get some support with our self-care resources.

-Just like how our body has taken many years to develop its various adaptive habits, it also takes time to unlearn those habits.
 As such, while a one-off session can serve as a helpful reset for a sudden bout of stress, if there are deeper-seated issues that need addressing, more than one session is typically needed.
 This also ensures that what gets moved through in a session is not too much for the body to handle at one go.
 I normally suggest at least a series of 5 sessions after the first session, so there is time for cumulative and sustained change to occur.

-From anecdotal experience, I find it helpful for sessions to be spaced out a week or at most 2 weeks apart.
+From anecdotal experience, initially I find it helpful for sessions to ideally be spaced out a week or at most 2 weeks apart.
 This allows time for integration of the session and yet not too long that the body’s usual adaptive patterns creep in.

 How do I know if somatic therapy is for me?